General Education Courses

 PHYS-306 Modern Physics II, 3 cr.

 An introduction to intermediate experimental methods, scientific writing, and investigations which provided the experimental foundation for the major revolutions in 20th century physics.
 Students will perform classic modern physics experiments which demonstrate quantization in nature, wave particle duality, and the properties and interactions of fundamental particles.
 Students will present written results of their investigations in a variety of formats common in the discipline.
-Prereq.: PHYS-305
+Prerequisite: PHYS-305 and ENGL-101.

 PHYS-308 Introductory Mathematical Physics, 3 cr.

-Introduction to the use of computers in solving scientific problems; Fortran programming is described and applied to solve several fundamental problems.Prereq.: MATH-202, or consent of instructor.
+Introduction to the use of computers in modeling scientific problems; modern programming languages are introduced and used to model several phenomena in the natural sciences and engineering.
+ELE-DS.
+Prerequisites: MATH-187 minimum grade of C or consent of instructor.

 PHYS-311 Mechanics I, 3 cr.